-Most business people here, it seems are extremely uncomfortable using the word “spirituality” in the work environment, thinking that it means “religion” which can invoke fears of dogmatism and proselytizing in the workplace It doesn’t have to mean that at all, in fact.
+More business people are becoming comfortable using the word “spirituality” in the work environment.
+The old thinking that it means “religion”, which can invoke fears of dogmatism and proselytizing in the workplace, is being replaced with ideas of meditation, mindfulness and super-consciousness.

-Whilst religion is an important part of many people’s lives, and should be considered in dealing with co-workers and employees, spirituality in the broader sense is more about the human spirit which embodies love, compassion, patience, forgiveness, a sense of harmony with our universe and moves toward a transcendent reality (whatever name we give it).
+Whilst religion is an important part of many people’s lives, spirituality in the broader sense is more about the human spirit.
+It encompasses love, compassion, patience, forgiveness, a sense of harmony with our universe and moves toward a transcendent reality (whatever name we give it).

 A search for “Spirituality in Business” brought me to this excellent article by Corinne McLaughlin, co-author of Spiritual Politics and Executive Director of The Center for Visionary Leadership in Washington, DC and San Francisco.